 The cooktop and the oven are separate systems, even in one range.
 The cooktop runs surface burners or elements.
 The oven runs bake and broil elements with their own sensor and control.
 They fail for different reasons.
 A clicking gas igniter is a worn spark electrode or a cracked ceramic.
 A dead electric coil is usually the element itself or the infinite switch behind the knob.
 An induction burner that quits mid-cook is often a heat-tripped board.
-Our San Diego techs carry the test gear to tell these apart on the first visit.
+Local techs carry the test gear to tell these apart on the first visit.

-Some of the most frequent stove and cooktop problems we address include:
+Some of the most frequent stove and cooktop problems in San Diego homes include:

 - Burners not lighting or igniting: This is a common complaint for gas stoves, often related to igniters or gas flow.